bit101/lures/README.md

 2. Get initial point values:

 ```
-x, y, z := attr.InitVals()
+x, y, z := attr.InitVals3d()
 ```

-3. Possibly, create some kind of point object, scale it using `attr.Scale`, project it to 2d, render it.
+3. Possibly, create some kind of point object, scale it using `attr.Scale` (or whatever scale you want), project it to 2d, render it.

 4. Get the next point using current `x`, `y`, `z`